The Feast of San Buenaventura (Pista ni Apung Tura or Pista Ng Mga Bata)

 There’s not much literature or information about Pista Ng Mga Bata on the internet.
 I know that it was mainly a Kapampangan tradition, which we have adopted.
 For Kapampangans, in the town of Cabiao, San Buenaventura is known as Apung Tura.
 They also celebrate the feast of San Buenaventura in a similar fashion – by cooking kakanin.

 For some households, they would hang rag dolls made of spare fabrics and then throw these away the next day with a prayer for Apung Tura to keep their children safe and carry with them any disease that may afflict their little ones (Sta.
 Juana, Esposa de Cusa FB Page, 2020).
-San Buenaventura is an Italian who is from the Franciscan Order.
+San Buenaventura was an Italian who was from the Franciscan Order.

 Are you familiar with the Feast of Apung Tura or Pista Ng Mga Bata?
 Share your stories in the comment section below.